purepisces/Wenqing-Machine_Learning_Blog/Deep-Learning-Concepts/Basic-Neural-Network-Concepts/Neural-Network.md

 ### Model Construction

 We'll examine how neural networks utilize activation functions in hidden layers to create and combine various shapes, ultimately fitting a complex model to the data, illustrated by a green squiggle in our example.
+In this neural network, we have one input node which is dosage, one hidden layer with 2 nodes and one output node which is efficacy.

 ![Combining Shapes in Neural Networks](add_together.png)